julawson/bilateral_marine_reserves/README.md

-# bilateral_marine_reserves
+# Bilateral marine reserve agreements

-Scripts and other files relevant to the bilateral marine reserve agreement study are detailed.
+Scripts and other files relevant to *Bilateral marine reserve agreements* (Lawson and Costello, 2025) are detailed here.

 # 'scripts' Folder contains key scripts for basic and full model.
 '0_1 functions' contains the functions used for the base and full model.